cdapio/cdap/docs/developer-guide/source/rest.rst

      - ``explore.service``
      - Service that handles all HTTP requests for ad-hoc data exploration

-Note that the service status checks are more useful when the Reactor is running in a distributed cluster mode and that some of the status checks may not work in the Local Reactor mode.
+Note that the Service status checks are more useful when the Reactor is running in a distributed cluster mode.

 Example
 .......